strike-finance/forwards-smart-contracts/README.md

 **Validation Logic**
 * The transaction must be signed by the issuer.

-### Enter Forward
+### Enter Forward Agreement
-To enter a forward contract, the obligee must consume the forward UTxO and send it to the collateral validator address.
+To enter a forward contract agreement, the obligee must consume the forward UTxO and send it to the collateral validator address.
+The UTxO in the collateral validator address needs to contain both parties collateral.
 The collateral UTxO datum:
 ```
 pub type CollateralDatum {
   issuer_address_hash: AddressHash,